prologin/sadm/docs/source/setup.rst

 - From systemd: ``systemd-networkd.service``: does the network configuration, interface renaming, IP setting, DHCP getting, gateway configuring, you get the idea.
   This service is enabled by the Arch Linux bootstrap script.
-- From sadm: ``nic-configuration@.service``: interface configuration, this service should be enabled for each of the interface on the system.
+- From sadm: ``nic-configuration@.service``: network interface configuration, this service should be enabled for each of the interface on the system.
 - From sadm: ``conntack.service``: does the necessary logging to comply with the fact that we are responsible for what the users are doing when using our gateway to the internet.